-- Information is subjective, or "observer-dependent."
+- Information can be learned through observation, experiment, or measurement. - Information is subjective, or "observer-dependent."
 What Alice knows is different from what Bob knows.
 (If information were not subjective, there would be no need to communicate it.) - A person's uncertainty can be increased upon learning that there is an observation about which information may be available, and then can be reduced by receiving that information. - Information can be lost, either through loss of the data itself, or through loss of the code. - The physical form of information is localized in space and time.
 As a consequence ... - Information can be sent from one place to another. - Information can be stored and then retrieved later.